Cost Segregation Explained (with Examples for Real Estate Investors)

 - Large portion eligible for accelerated depreciation

-First-year depreciation may increase significantly, creating a much larger tax deduction upfront.
+Result: First-year depreciation may increase significantly, creating a much larger tax deduction upfront.

 When Cost Segregation Makes Sense

-- The investor has sufficient taxable income to offset
+- Sufficient taxable income to offset

-- The property is recently acquired or improved
+- Recently acquired or improved property

 When Cost Segregation May Not Make Sense

-- The cost of the study outweighs the benefit
+- Study cost outweighs benefit

-Proper analysis is important before moving forward.
+Proper analysis is critical before moving forward.

 Cost Segregation and Rental Property Strategy

-It works best when combined with:
+Works best when combined with:

 - Standard depreciation planning